Secondary Prevention – PROJECT CLOSED

 This project will implement quality improvement methodologies and evidence based interventions that will facilitate pathway and clinical service redesign to improve medicine optimisation for people following an acute coronary syndrome (ACS) resulting in improved patient outcomes.

-A secondary prevention clinic has been set up at University Hospital Birmingham which has onboarded patients to be reviewed at three and 12 months following their index event and will be optimised in line with the ESC guidelines.
+A secondary prevention clinic has been set up at University Hospital Birmingham which has onboarded patients to be reviewed at three and 12 months following their index event and will be optimised in line with the European Society of Cardiology (ESC) guidelines.

 Health Innovation West Midlands (HIWM) will provide clinical expertise as well as support to enable project set up, implementation and evaluation.
 Success at this trust will enable HIWM to support replication at regional level and the potential to propose this as national programme.